DataDog/documentation/content/en/opentelemetry/interoperability/instrumentation_libraries.md

 ## Setup

-To use OpenTelemetry integrations with the Datadog PHP SDK, perform the following steps:
+To use OpenTelemetry integrations with the Datadog PHP SDK:

   1. Follow the instructions in [configuring OpenTelemetry][27] in the Datadog PHP SDK documentation.
   2. Follow the steps for instrumenting your service with your chosen `opentelemetry-php-contrib` library.